cosmosgame/save-the-world/content/the-dream/_index.md

 Does this sound too naive and simple?
 Consider the alternative.
 Particularly in the U.S. Think of the shooting of little children at Sandy Hook.
 If you are willing and able, please let yourself feel at least a little of the horror of all those dead little bodies bleeding on the ground.
 And it is OK if that is too much to let it in even a little -- that is exactly my point.
 We have had countless mass shootings of children.
 And nothing has changed.
 So many children dead, so many parents grieving.
 And somehow we are OK with this.
 Children mercilessly separated from their parents at the border, and then somehow the government "lost" the parents.
 Those orphaned children will be scarred for life.
 And we are somehow OK with that too.
 Black moms having to explain to their sons how dangerous a world it is for them.
 As if those boys are not all of our sons.
 The news on global climate change has gotten so bad that it is painful to listen to.
 There is a very realistic possibility that billions may die.
 Seriously.
 My daughter asks me if it makes sense to have children and I have to stop and really think about it.
 The answer is yes, but I feel a terrible sadness about how challenging a world she will be bringing them into.
 What species cares so little for its offspring?
 This is so not OK, but what do we do?

 We need a plan.
 We need a really big plan that includes all of us.
 Even as we do our individual work I want us to know where we fit into the bigger plan.
 I don't so much care about what the plan is as long as it is workable, it inspires us, and we all mostly agree on it.
-I am go to propose a plan because it is better to start from something concrete, but by far the most important thing is that we come up with some shared plan whatever that might be.
+I am going to propose a plan because it is better to start from something concrete, but by far the most important thing is that we come up with some shared plan whatever that might be.
 It is time for us to wake up from our individual trances and look out and really see each other.
 And then know (and trust) that we don't have to keep on doing this all by ourself.
 It is time for us to take this work on together.

 ### All of me, All of you, All of us.